Michael Dougherty • BIOGRAPHY

 A.O.H.
 Division 1 officially changed its name to the Michael Dougherty Division in 1988 to honor their most famous charter member.

 On Memorial Day 1989, more than 300 people attended a commemorative Mass and a ceremony with men representing every war from 1861 to the present in full uniform.
-A plaque was placed on Dougherty's grave in the small cemetery behind St. Mark's Church in Bristol, PA.
+A plaque was placed on Dougherty's grave in the small cemetery behind St. Mark's Church.